-The last words I heard my father say to me over the phone on Christmas day 1978, 40 years ago this Christmas, was "I love you."
-Later that night he took his own life when he pulled the trigger on a gun at our home in Red Deer.
+It was Christmas day 1978.
+The last words I heard my father say to me over the phone forty years ago this Christmas, was "I love you."
+Later that night he took his own life when he pulled the trigger on a gun at our home in Red Deer, Alberta.
 It was a Christmas I have never forgotten.
-Imprinted on my soul is the place where I sat and the emotion I felt when I was given the news of his death 3 days later.
-The emotion I felt was surprising, as it was not grief but relief.
-Relie
+Imprinted on my soul is the place where I sat and the emotion I felt when I was given the news of his death three... more

 Aaron Blue leads the Charis Project in Mae Sot, Thailand, which is on the border of Myanmar.
 Aaron is part of our Vineyard family in Thailand.
 He and his team have been working tirelessly to help with the flooding that occured in July 2018 in Myanmar (Burma).
 Please watch the 3 minute video.